tetsu2001/102-project/README.md

 # 🦄What Makes a Winner?
 Causal Inference and Supervised Machine Learning on Trump-Era Midterm Elections
 **By Aileen Wu, Nikki Iyer, Carlos Gonzalez, and Sara Tetsu**

-_Special thanks to Dominic Liu, without whom, none of this would have been possible._
+_Special thanks to Dominic Liu, without whom, this project would have been just be a meme page._